 Mrs. Decker is in her 6th year teaching third grade at Providence Academy.
 Formerly known as Miss Shewmon, she just celebrated 2 years of marriage in August and welcomed a baby boy in May.
 Mrs. Decker is originally from Arlington Heights, Illinois, and moved up to the La Crosse area for college in 2007.
 She graduated from Saint Mary's University of Minnesota in Winona in 2011, went back to Illinois for a year, and quickly realized that she needed to return to the area.
 She never doubted that this is where God wants her and she thanks Him for the gift of this classical education and the gift of this faith community.
-In her free time, Mrs. Decker loves to travel, explore new coffee shops, and be outdoors.
+In her free time, Mrs. Decker loves to spend time with her family, travel, explore new coffee shops, and be outdoors.

 Miss Mary Liebert